GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (76) .md

 **At Higher Tiers**: The benefits of higher tiers are presented above.

 **Critical Failure**: Roll d4s equal to this spell's tier.
 You gain spell sickness equal to the result and cannot attempt to cast this spell to duplicate the same instanxe of that spell.

+#### Fyrvalder

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 10 yards

+**Effect**: You conjure a flaming serpentine spirit of nature to strike a foe within range, treat as a biting attack.
+You may treat a critical hit as though it were a fire attack.
+If the attack would qualify to damage the foe's armor or be a critical hit, it wraps around the foe causing them to be prone.
+The creature may attempt a save as an action to remove it (exact nature is at Narrator's discretion) with a DV equal to double the spell's tier + caster's [Magic] bonus.
+At the end of each round, if it is wrapped around a foe or object, it inflicts a fire attack against it.

+The spirit ceases to be after a number of rounds equal to the spell's tier.

+The caster may use their reaction to redirect the spirit to attack another, inflicting the biting attack as usual.

+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

+**Critical Failure**: The spirit conjured is quite upset with you.
+It grapples you for a number of rounds equal to the spell's tier.
+You cannot fight against this.
+During the primary action phase while you are grappled, it inflicts a biting attack against you.
+During the secondary action phase of each such round, it inflicts a piercing attack.
+You are prone during this time.

 ### G (3